-When someone in my family has a stomach ache or is experiencing any sort of digestive distress (from perhaps eating out or too many sweets at a party), Slippery Elm is by far my favorite herb to use as a soothing tonic.
+When someone in my family has a stomach ache or is experiencing any sort of digestive distress (from perhaps eating out or too many sweets at a party), slippery elm is by far my favorite medicinal herb (aka “bitter”) to use as a soothing tonic.

-Slippery Elm is very soothing to the entire digestive tract as it forms a soothing film over any mucous membrane it comes into contact with.
-Not that this matters much (to me at least), but the FDA has even approved Slippery Elm as a safe, demulcent substance, which means that it relieves minor pain and inflammation in mucous membranes such as what lines the digestive system.
+The benefits of slippery elm for soothing the entire digestive tract are many as it forms a soothing film over any mucous membrane it comes into contact with.
+Not that this matters much (to me at least), but the FDA has even approved slippery elm as a safe, demulcent substance, which means that it relieves minor pain and inflammation in mucous membranes such as what lines the digestive system.

-The ability to temporarily reduce inflammation and pain makes Slippery Elm especially helpful for conditions such as IBS and colitis.
+The ability to temporarily reduce inflammation and pain makes the benefits of slippery elm especially helpful for conditions such as IBS and colitis.
 It can also soften and add bulk to stools, so it is useful for both diarrhea and constipation issues.
 Its soothing/coating qualities protect the throat and so can be helpful for persistent reflux problems as well.
-Even folks with ulcers and gastritis can find benefit using Slippery Elm.
+Even folks with ulcers and gastritis can enjoy the benefits of slippery elm.

-Slippery Elm is truly the “go to herb” for digestive problems!
+The Benefits of Slippery Elm: “Go to herb” for digestive problems!